overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 3. Repeat the above steps for your remaining datasets.
 Make sure to name your indices and files appropriately.

-   **Next Step:** Once you're satisfied with the mapping configuration, you're ready to move on to the next step: generating and configuring the Arranger configuration files.
+   > **Next Step:** Once you're satisfied with the mapping configuration, you're ready to move on to the next step: generating and configuring the Arranger configuration files.

 ### C) Generating our Arranger configuration files

+Composer can also be used to generate the Arranger configuration files that define the data for our search API and UI components.

 1. Run the following Composer command to generate Arranger configuration files using your index mapping templates: